Making good use of wood

 Our ambition is to be a circular business by 2030.
 In line with this goal we are committed to designing all our products with circular capabilities.
 This means designing every product from the very beginning to be reused, refurbished, remanufactured and eventually – after all other possibilities have been explored – recycled.
 It also means using only renewable or recycled materials and providing new solutions for our customers to prolong the life of products and materials.

-BILLY.
-A bookcase that just got better.
+BILLY: a bookcase that just got better

 Since it was launched in 1978, more than 120 million BILLY bookcases have been sold.
 Today, BILLY is still one of the best-selling and best-known IKEA products.
 In FY22, BILLY was redesigned to improve its circular capabilities.
 Shifting to paper foil and reducing plastic means that most materials used to produce the new BILLY will come from renewable sources.
 The new design also has snap fittings on the back panel instead of nails, so it can be disassembled, reassembled and taken with you through the different stages of your life.